-Steps Task Activities Step 1 Preparation for Based on country contextual analysis, Voice Kenya will provide calls for proposals. guidelines for themes and subjects that the Call for Proposals could focus upon.
-This process will be repeated on an annual basis for each subsequent call for proposals.
-Additionally, we now have a specific analytics tool, Power BI, that will deliver insights throughout the grant making process Step 2 Calls for proposals Advertising the Call for Proposals as approved (at least 6-weeks 1 for applicants to respond).
-Outreach and communication activities will be designed to reach potential applicants including Voice target groups.
-Step 3 Support The application process should be viewed as a capacity building F - exercise and applicants should receive useful feedback after the application is assessed.
-Hivos Regional Offices will organise information session on the proposal using creative settings.
-Step 4 Screening Voice is designed as a competitive application-based grant- - making programme.
-Therefore, for an organisation to receive funding, it must submit an application, which will be reviewed using an open and transparent assessment method.
-Empowerment grant applications can be submitted in Kiswahili or English and in addition to submission of a written proposal, through audio and/or video.
+Step 2 Calls for proposals Advertising the Call for Proposals as approved (at least 6-weeks for applicants to respond).
+Outreach and communication activities will be designed to reach potential applicants including the right holders of Voice Step 3 Support The application process should be viewed as a capacity building exercise and applicants should receive useful feedback after the application is assessed.
+Voice Nigeria team will be available to provide support to applicants especially small organizations, on how to apply.
+Step 4 Screening Voice is desimaking programme funding, it musing an ope Voice is designed as a competitive application-based grant-making programme.
+Therefore, for an organisation to receive funding, it must submit an application which will be reviewed using an open and transparent assessment method.
 All other proposals need to be submitted in English.
-Voice will screen proposal applications against the eligibility and criteria requirements (six weeks for screening with extension depending on number of applications received).
-Apart from screening on the basis of eligibility, preliminary assessment of applicant capacity will be made.
-Site-visits may be undertaken as part of the screening process to ensure that applicants have minimum governance and accounting protocols and/or to review existing programming. anajor to review enisting programming.
+Voice will screen applications against the eligibility criteria requirements.
+This will be followed by project check and also preliminary assessment of applicant capacity.
+Site-visits may be undertaken as part of the screening process to ensure that applicants have minimum governance and accounting protocols and/or to review existing programming.
+Step 5 Selection Once the screening is complete recommendations for grant awards plus recommendations for capacity development are submitted to the Country Office for final approval.
+Each short-listed application will be rated and ranked using the selection criteria discussed.
+Step 6 Agreements Once the assessment is finalised, Voice will enter into a Grant Agreement with successful organisations.
+The Grant Arrangement will apply for the period of time required to complete the project.
+The time plan and approved budget will be an integrated as part of the Grant Agreement.
+The Grant Agreement will outline the requirements under the grant as well as other terms and conditions.